tharumbun/sandbox/src/data/blog/cambodia-preah-vihear.md

 description:
    A study visit to Preah Vihear temple in May 2006.
 ---
 In May 2006, I made a memorable journey to Preah Vihear Temple, one of Cambodia’s most breathtaking and spiritually powerful heritage sites.

-Perched dramatically on the edge of the Dangrek Mountains, the temple offers not only sweeping views across the plains, but also a deep connection to Cambodia’s ancient history and identity.
+Standing proudly on the edge of the Dangrek Mountains, the temple offers sweeping views across the plains as well as a deep connection to Cambodia’s ancient history and identity.

 ![Preah Vihear Temple](https://cdn.tharum.com/img/preah-vihear/61300021.JPG)